ThoughtWorksInc/DeepLearning.scala/README.md

 ## Acknowledgements

 DeepLearning.scala is heavily inspired by my colleague [@MarisaKirisame](https://github.com/MarisaKirisame).
-Originally, we worked together on a prototype of a deep learning framework, and eventually split work into this project and [DeepDarkFantasy](https://github.com/ThoughtWorksInc/DeepDarkFantasy).
+Originally, we worked together on a prototype of a deep learning framework, and eventually split our work into this project and [DeepDarkFantasy](https://github.com/ThoughtWorksInc/DeepDarkFantasy).

 [@milessabin](https://github.com/milessabin)'s [shapeless](https://github.com/milessabin/shapeless) provides a solid foundation for type-level programming as used in DeepLearning.scala.